zabihullah-azadzoi/ecommerce-mern/README.md

   * React for displaying UI components
   * Redux to manage application's state
   * cloudinary used for storing images in the cloud
   * firebase used for authentication
+  * Stripe used as payment gitway